John H. Overton: Death and legacy

 Overton's last term was cut short by his death at National Naval Medical Center in Bethesda, Maryland.
 His remains were buried at Mount Olivet Cemetery in Pineville in Rapides Parish.
 In 1985, his house in Alexandria was added to the National Register of Historic Places.
+It was at 1128 8th Street.
 In 1998, Overton was posthumously inducted into the Louisiana Political Museum and Hall of Fame in Winnfield.